delta-io/delta-docs/static/quickstart_docker/README.md

    python3
    ```

-   > Note, the Delta Rust Python bindings is already installed in this docker.
+   > Note, the Delta Rust Python bindings are already installed in this docker.
 To do this manually in your own environment, you can install `pip3 install deltalake`

 4. Run some basic commands in the shell